huwlloyd-mmu/intro-to-c-/week2notes.md

 # Week 2 -- Object Oriented Programming in C++

-C++ is an object-oriented language, and like Java and C# uses __classes__ to describe objects.
+C++ is an object-oriented language, and like Java and C# uses __classes__ to describe __objects__.
 A class is a template for creating an object.
 An object is an entity which encapsulates data and behaviour.
 The data is held in variables (often called _fields_) and the behaviour is encapsulated in functions (called _methods_).
 Creating an object from a class is called _instantiation_, and all objects are _instances_ of a class.

 ## C++ Classes